Dominican diplomat arrested after international manhunt

 Alireza Zibahalat Monfared, 43, is accused of helping to embezzle billions of dollars while Iran evaded international oil sanctions, media reports say.

-It is alleged that he was involved in Iran’s biggest-ever corruption scandal, working alongside tycoon Babak Zanjani who was sentenced to death last year for pocketing $2.8 billion while helping the country bypass sanctions, according to online news organization alarabia.net
+It is alleged that he was involved in Iran’s biggest-ever corruption scandal, working alongside tycoon Babak Zanjani who was sentenced to death last year for pocketing $2.8 billion while helping the country bypass sanctions, according to online news organization alarabiya.net.

 The news organization reports that Monfared had various passports and had managed to escape extradition at least once when he was briefly detained in Malaysia.